Lillyliv7/network-status-warning-discord/readme.txt

 then it sends a ping over your discord websocket notifying you with the ip and a custom nickname.
 It sends another ping when the server comes back online.

+NOTE!: you may have to run sudo setcap cap_net_raw=+ep ./build/main for the program to not require root privelages. the program makes raw icmp packets which requires superuser on some systems.

 The program was built for Linux but also likely compiles for most unix based systems.

 It was written in C without many protections so exposing your config file to the internet isn't